 The American Registry for Diagnostic Medical Sonography (ARDMS) is recognized as the international standard in sonography credentialing.
 ARDMS grants certification in the following subspecialties: abdomen, obstetrics and gynecology, musculoskeletal, breast, pediatric sonography, registered vascular technology, adult echocardiography, fetal echocardiography, and pediatric echocardiography.
+Credentialed sonographers work in hospitals, outpatient clinics, private physician offices, mobile services, educational programs, and with equipment manufacturers.
+Registered sonographers must obtain Continuing Medical Education (CME) credits regularly and remain in good standing with ARDMS to maintain their credentials.

-Certification is achieved by taking the Sonography Principles and Instrumentation (SPI) examination and boards for each specialty to become a Registered Diagnostic Cardiac Sonographer (RDCS), Registered Diagnostic Medical Sonographer (RDMS), or Registered Vascular Technologist (RVT).
-Upon successful completion of the Sanford Sonography Program, students will be academically prepared to take the following certification examinations for their specific track:
+Certification is achieved by taking the Sonography Principles and Instrumentation (SPI) examination and boards for each specialty to become a Registered Diagnostic Cardiac Sonographer (RDCS), Registered Diagnostic Medical Sonographer (RDMS), and/or Registered Vascular Technologist (RVT).
+Students will be academically prepared to take the following certification examinations for their sub-plan: